Final proposals

 Districts' & Boroughs' Final Proposal

-Read the Districts' and Boroughs' Final Proposal (PDF 5.06MB)
+Read the Districts' and Boroughs' Three Unitary Proposal (PDF 5.06MB)

 Surrey County Councils' Final Proposal